Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Cross-correlation Optimization

 To maximize the SNRs of cross-correlations in this paper, we further investigate an optimal spatial weighting scheme.
 We can rewrite our generic tomographic cross-correlation in Equation~\ref{eq:5} to be a weighted version:

-where $\omega(\phi)$ is a weight map whose values need to be specified over the entire unmasked footprint (therefore differs from the global scale weight $W(\theta)$ in Equations~\ref{eq:11} and \ref{eq:12}).
+where $\omega(\phi)$ is a weight map whose values need to be specified over the entire cosmology area for cross-correlations (therefore differs from the global scale weight $W(\theta)$ in Equations~\ref{eq:11} and \ref{eq:12}).
 This leads to weighted equivalents for the 1D and 2D estimators in Equations~\ref{eq:11} and \ref{eq:12}, respectively.
 These weighted estimators are unbiased under arbitrary weight map $\omega(\phi)$, as long as $\omega(\phi)$ does not correlate with the extragalactic LSS.
 With the right choice of $\omega(\phi)$, the variance of the estimators can be reduced.
 A reasonable strategy is to set the weight map to be some $\gamma$ power of the foreground traced, again, by the HI column density map:

 We then take an empirical approach by iterating over a range of power indices $\gamma \in [-3, 0]$ and running, end-to-end, the full 1D redshift tomography for SFD.
 This basically repeats the cross-correlations in the upper-B panel of Figure~\ref{fig:Summary} with different weight maps.
 In Figure~\ref{fig:HI_weighting}, we evaluate the SNRs (with errors estimated via block-bootstrapping) for different values of $\gamma$ and show the per-redshift-bin and combined SNRs in the main plot and the inset, respectively.
 Starting from the no-weighting case, i.e., $\gamma=0$, which is foreground limited, we see that the SNR increases with decreasing $\gamma$.
 The total SNR reaches the maximum when $\gamma\sim-1.5$, after which we enter the photon-noise-limited regime when the effective area becomes too small at $\gamma\ll-1.5$.
-Based on this exercise, we set a spatial weight map of $\omega(\phi) \propto N_{\rm HI}^{-1.5}(\phi)$ for all our cross-correlations in this paper, including both the 1D and 2D estimators, on SFD, the LSS template maps, and CSFD.
+Based on this exercise, we set a spatial weight map of $\omega(\phi) \propto N_{\rm HI}^{-1.5}(\phi)$ for all of our cross-correlations in this paper, including both the 1D and 2D estimators, on SFD, the LSS template maps, and CSFD.
 Through this optimal weighting scheme, we gain a factor of 1.8 higher SNR compared to the no-weighting case (inset in Figure~\ref{fig:HI_weighting}), equivalent to tripling the amount of data available for free.